secworks/chacha/README.md

 ## Status ##
+(2013-10-06)
+- Added TC1 from chacha_testvectors.
+Testing shows that the Python model generates correct result, but is intra word-big endian, not little endian.
+We need to flip the words around.

 (2013-10-04)
 - The reference model has been moved to a separate project created just to generate and document ChaCha test vectors.
 See: